usgs/eaarl-py/README.rst

 The EAARL sensors were operational between 2001 and 2014.
 This library is part of a final effort to make EAARL data acquisitions more accessible to the public.
+Related software includes:

+- `eaarl-io <https://github.com/usgs/eaarl-io>`_, a C API that provides I/O
+  access to raw data collected by the EAARL lidar systems.

 The USGS has no plans for further development or support of EAARL or of its associated software (including this library).

 Features